octane254/Octane254/README.md

 ## 🖤 About Me

-I'm **Eric Mbithi**, 21 years old—a fullstack developer fresh out of bootcamp, ready to build and ship.
+I'm **Eric Mbithi**, 21 years old, a fullstack developer fresh out of bootcamp, ready to build and ship.
 Like a sorcerer mastering cursed energy, I transform ideas into functional applications.
 Every line of code is a technique refined, every bug squashed is a victory earned.

 **Manifesto:** *Grade the problem, execute the solution, refine the technique.*